wondershow/englishstudy/README.md

 _You didn’t ​fall for my ruse._

 ##S
 ###saber
 a ​weapon with a ​sharp ​blade, used esp. in the past by ​soldiers on ​horses

 马刀

+###shrine
+noun
+1.
+a building or other shelter, often of a stately or sumptuous character, enclosing the remains or relics of a saint or other holy person and forming an object of religious veneration and pilgrimage.
+2.
+any place or object hallowed by its history or associations: a historic shrine.
+3.
+any structure or place consecrated or devoted to some saint, holy person, or deity, as an altar, chapel, church, or temple.
+4.
+a receptacle for sacred relics; a reliquary. verb (used with object), shrined, shrin·ing.
+5.
+to enshrine.

 ###Synagogue
 a ​building in which ​people of the ​Jewish ​religion ​worship and ​study